1

 Why Live in Downtown Norman

-Downtown Norman, known as the City of Festivals, is a vibrant neighborhood with over 25 annual festivals, numerous events, and a lively nightlife.
-The area features more than 40 locally owned bars and restaurants, boutique shops, and green spaces, making it a hub of activity.
-Housing options include a limited supply of one-and-two-bedroom apartments and single-family homes, primarily cottages and Craftsman bungalows built between the 1920s and 1950s.
-Students attend the highly rated Norman Public Schools, including Whittier Middle School and Norman North High School, which offer robust academic and fine arts programs.
-Andrews Park, established in 1890, is a popular spot for families with its playground, splash pad, and the Blake Baldwin Skatepark.
+Downtown Norman, known as the City of Festivals, is a vibrant neighborhood with over 25 annual festivals, numerous events and a lively nightlife.
+The area is a hub of activity, featuring more than 40 locally owned bars and restaurants, boutique shops and green spaces.
+Housing options include a limited supply of one- and-two-bedroom apartments and single-family homes, primarily cottages and Craftsman bungalows built between the 1920s and '50s.
+Students can attend the well-rated Norman Public Schools, including Whittier Middle School and Norman North High School.
+Andrews Park, established in 1890, is a popular spot for families with its playground, splash pad and the Blake Baldwin Skatepark.
 The park also hosts the annual Jazz in June Festival at its 500-seat outdoor amphitheater.
 The 1.5-mile Legacy Trail, running through downtown, is ideal for walking or biking.
-Grocery shopping is convenient with Sprout’s located two miles west on Main Street, and local boutiques like East Downtown and Stash offer unique shopping experiences.
-Dining options are plentiful, with notable spots like The Diner and Scratch Kitchen and Cocktails.
+Grocery shopping is convenient with Sprout’s located 2 miles west on Main Street, and local boutiques like East Downtown and Stash offer unique shopping experiences.
+Dining options include spots like The Diner and Scratch Kitchen and Cocktails.
 The neighborhood also features nearly half a dozen breweries with the Ale Trail passport for craft beer enthusiasts.
 Downtown Norman is easily navigable on foot, and Go Norman Transit provides bus services throughout the city.
-The University of Oklahoma, a mile away, adds to the area's dynamic atmosphere with its large student population and NCAA Division I sports teams.
+The University of Oklahoma, located just a mile away, contributes to the area's dynamic atmosphere with its large student population and NCAA Division I sports teams.

 Frequently Asked Questions